eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-15-animation-js.markdown

 }, 50);
 {% endhighlight %}

 We can even use the `requestAnimationFrame` method solely without the `setInterval` if all we want is a smooth optimized animation with 60 frames per second.
-The changed code  will be:
+In this case, the changed code  will be:

 {% highlight javascript %}
 window.requestAnimationFrame(draw);